psuanm5030/beautiful-jekyll/professional-portfolio.md

 ### Legal Contracts Management

 **Problem:** Legal was struggling to understand why the business was complaining about the speed at which contracts get approved.
-They knew one thing — they were not issue — however had trouble proving this and locating the root-cause, primarily because their data wasn't robust enough to help them understand the timeline of legal actions on a contract.
+They didn't think they were the issue, however, they had trouble proving this and locating the root-cause.
+This was due primarily because their data wasn't robust enough to help them understand the timeline of legal actions on a contract.

-**Solution:** While we were not experts in the legal domain, we knew that the data needed some love.
+**Solution:** While we were not experts in the legal domain, we knew the data needed augmentation.
 We built a dataset that combined several different tables and required complex sorting prior to feature creation (primarily timing notation) at the right level of detail, such that tools like Tableau could consume.
-While the primary ask was to help them find the root-cause of the bottleneck, we were also able to build some intuitive operational and exploratory dashboards that enabled better understanding of the state of contracts — for lawyers and leaders across the world.
+While the primary task was to help them find the root-cause of the bottleneck, we were also able to build some intuitive operational and exploratory dashboards that enabled better understanding of the state of contracts — for lawyers and leaders across the world.

 **Impact:** Initial hypothesis validation turned into an analytical toolset used by more than 35 people in over 12 countries.